PD5DJ/MiniBook/README.md

 - Band / Frequency
 - Locator
 - Comment
+- Heading (Calculated heading from QRZ Lookup Grid and/or Lattitude & Longitude)
+- Satellite (Shows a list of current amateur satellites)

 ### QSO Edit Window
 To edit a QSO, select the entry and click “Edit”.
 You can change any field, including: